Francisco Ulloa (accordionist)

-Francisco Ulloa is a famous merengue accordionist, specializing in merengue típico.
-He is known for his skill and improvisation technique on the accordion, and started his career around the same time as Tatico Henriquez, which some consider to be the godfather of merengue tipico, in the 1970s.
+Francisco Ulloa is a merengue accordionist, specializing in merengue típico.
+He is known for his skill and improvisation technique on the accordion, and started his career around the same time as Tatico Henriquez, whom some consider to be the godfather of merengue tipico, in the 1970s.
 He currently resides in Santiago, Dominican Republic.
 He plays at private festivals, concert halls at home, and also those abroad.
 His sound would be considered more similar to Fefita la Grande or Agapito Pascual rather than El Prodigio or Grupo Aguakate.
+Also famous for his work with Juan Luis Guerra on songs like El farolito and La cosquillita.